 Bianca Sprague is a birth doula and lactation educator and has supported hundreds of families through their pregnancy, birth and postpartum periods.
 She feels particularly passionate around maintaining the family’s relationships and mental wellness.
 As a queer woman she advocates for inclusive language in the birthing space.
 She lives in Toronto with her spouse, Alana, and their daughter, Gray.

 Natasha Marchand is a pre & postnatal fitness professional and birth doula.
 After a long fertility journey with her first daughter, Natasha has positioned herself as a fertility expert.
 She specializes in working with families with a history of try to conceive through their pregnancy and postpartum period.
-Natasha lives in Toronto with her husband, Chris, their 6 year old daughter, Sadie, and their newly born second daughter, that arrived in early September.
+Natasha lives in Toronto with her husband, Chris, their 6 year old daughter, Sadie, and their newly-born second daughter, who arrived in early September.